albertosantini/conpa/README.md

 - Sometimes the weights of the optimal portfolio (To Date or Year To Date) are zeroes: this is due to a problem retrieving the historical prices.

-- If a local db instance is configured, the first time you land on the page the rendering is very slow, because the db, behind the scenes, is creating the views.

-- Locally the portfolios are saved on a PouchDB in-memory instance.
-The configuration allows a live and testing system, you don't need to change the source code when the app is delivered to a live system.

-- Setting a remote db instance, you may use the environment variables:
+- Setting a Supabase instance, you need to use the environment variables:
-`CONPA_LIVE_URL` and `CONPA_TEST_URL`.
+`SUPABASE_URL` and `SUPABASE_KEY`.

 - Optionally, you may add a Rserve configuration (local or remote).
 If Rserve is not configured, ConPA uses a javascript implementation for the optimization.